Dialog Specs

 • desiredHeight = Height ??
 (2 + padding.Vertical + content.DesiredSize.Height)

-• Both are clamped to at least 3x3.
+• Both are clamped to at least 3x3 and respect inherited MinWidth / MinHeight.

-• When Title is present, it is measured as a single line (maxHeight = 1) and can increase the desired width to fit titleWidth + 4.
+• Border labels are measured as single-line visuals (maxHeight = 1) and can increase the desired width to fit the left/right label pairs.

 Arrange bounds (positioning)